SitthiwatDam/A7_AIT_GPT_Chatbot/README.md

 5. **Chatting with AIT-GPT:**
     - Enter your message in the text area.
+    - Click "Send" button to submit the user prompt.
     - The AIT-GPT chatbot will respond with relevant information about AIT.

 6. **Stop the application when done:**